zxckv/pluto/README.md

 The Jupyter Notebook is segmented into sections, each containing a block of markdown text.
 Each section will be appended to the top of a new file, under the assumption that each will be an individual question/problem.

 > [!WARNING]
 > Pluto is not perfect and does not remove any of the markdown segments.
-As such, it will create files that serve no purpose at all.
+As such, it will sometimes create files that are of no use to you and they can be deleted.

 ## Usage